 so the dimensions of $\Gah{T}(4)$ determine the ones of $S_{T_s}(2)$.
-Again by Theorem $\ref{lineaconnex}$ we get the result. \end{enumerate} \end{proof} Tables $\ref{tth1}$ to $\ref{tth3}$ show a normal form representative of each Segre class, for isometries of $\Hy^1$, $\Hy^2$ and $\Hy^3$, together with the varieties of invariant hyperbolic subspaces of each dimension.
+By Proposition $\ref{lineaconnex}$ we get the result. \end{enumerate} \end{proof} Tables $\ref{tth1}$ to $\ref{tth3}$ show a normal form representative of each Segre class, for isometries of $\HH^1$, $\HH^2$ and $\HH^3$, together with the varieties of invariant hyperbolic subspaces of each dimension.